-The Youth Charter attended the SOAS University of London President’s reception, where YC Chair, Geoff Thompson, met with Graca Machel, wife of the late President Nelson, Baroness Valerie Amos, VC of SOAS, and Rt Hon Nomatemba Tambo, SA High
+The Youth Charter attended the SOAS University of London President’s reception, where YC Chair, Geoff Thompson, met with Graca Machel, wife of the late President Nelson, Baroness Valerie Amos, VC of SOAS, and Rt Hon Nomatemba Tambo, SA High Commissioner.

 The Youth Charter also hosted the second stakeholders meeting for the East London Community Campus and attended the 7th Anniversary Games at the London Olympic Stadium.